 You know I love colloquial expressions ;) They make us sound natural speaking a foreign language.
 In addition, an idiomatic expression can often get your point across better than any other way of putting things.
 So here’s another great Brazilian Portuguese colloquial expression: a gota d’água.

-Learn what it means when your Brazilian friend says: Não é a minha praia.
 This is a great Brazilian Portuguese colloquial expression: Não é a minha praia.

 Tirar is one of those verbs that seem to have a million meanings because it is used in so many expressions.
 In this Portuguese lesson I am going to show you 4 very common and useful uses of the verb Tirar in Portuguese.